fontclubbelgica/fontclubbelgica.xyz/faq.md

   ### Payment Process

-  All purchases are handled securily by our payment partner Fastspring.
+  All purchases are handled securily by our payment partner [Pay Pro Global](https://payproglobal.com).
 Their platform accepts many different payment methods and automatically adds the specific VAT needed for your region.
 Regardless of payment method, you will receive an invoice from us in an email after purchase.